NervCode/telegram-translator-bot/README.md

 ---

-Distributed under the GNU License.
+Distributed under the GPL-3.0 License.
 See LICENSE.txt for more information.